This website uses cookies to ensure you get the best experience on our website. Learn more

 If you find yourself needing to comply with the CJIS standards, make sure that your password policy is up to the challenge.
 Remember, every law enforcement agency that uses CJIS is audited at least once every three years.
 If your organization fails to adhere to the CJIS Security Policy it risks losing access to the CJIS database.
 Luckily, Specops Password Policy can address your password requirements.

-Specops Password Policy simplifies compliance with modern password standards by helping you enforce banned password rules directly in Active Directory.
+Specops Password Policy simplifies compliance with CJIS P1 requirements by helping you enforce banned password rules directly in Active Directory.
 With built-in Breached Password Protection, the solution automatically checks user passwords against a continuously updated list of compromised credentials curated by Specops.
 If a user selects a known leaked password during a change, they’re instantly alerted and required to choose a safer alternative.

 Stay ahead of threats and block weak passwords with a solution designed for seamless integration and proactive protection.
-Try Specops Password Policy for free today.
+Other benefits of Specops Password Policy for CJIS compliance include:

 - Create an unlimited custom dictionary of blocked words unique to your organization